ziplineeci/ziplinee-ci-db-migrator/README.md

-# Estafette CI
+# Ziplinee CI

-The `estafette-ci-db-migrator` component is part of the Estafette CI system documented at https://estafette.io.
+The `ziplinee-ci-db-migrator` component is part of the Estafette CI system and is responsible for updating the database schema if needed.

-Please file any issues related to Estafette CI at https://github.com/estafette/estafette-ci-central/issues

-## Estafette-ci-db-migrator
+## Ziplinee CI DB Migrator

 This component runs as a Kubernetes job to update the database schema if needed.